momabogun/BogunGym/README.md

-# Bogun Gym Workout App
+# Bogun Gym Training App

 ![Logo](readme/2.png)

 ## Overview

-The Bogun Gym Workout App is a fitness application developed in Kotlin that allows users to access a wide range of exercises and workouts.
+The Bogun Gym Training App is a fitness application developed in Kotlin that allows users to access a wide range of exercises and workouts.
 This app is built using a variety of modern technologies and design patterns, including Gson, Moshi, Retrofit, ExercisesDB API, Firebase for user authentication and preferences, Dark Mode, Room Database, and MVVM architecture.

 ## Screenshots